jenisharw/Maverick-Capstone-s-Project/README.md

 Model Complexity: Developing a forecasting model that accurately predicts daily sales for various items across different stores involves dealing with complex datasets.
 Choosing the right model and ensuring its interpretability while managing its complexity could be challenging.
 Updating and Adaptation: The requirement to update forecasts as new data comes in demands a dynamic model that can adapt to changing trends, seasonal variations, and other influencing factors.
 Building a model that can consistently update its predictions in real-time could be a challenge.
 Ethical and Privacy Concerns: Handling sensitive data, ensuring compliance with privacy regulations, and addressing ethical concerns related to using custom
-Model Evaluation and Improvement: Continuously evaluating the model's performance and identifying areas for improvement might be challenging, especially without access to all necessary data or if there are constraints on model enhancement.
+Model Evaluation and Improvement: Continuously evaluating the model's performance and identifying areas for improvement might be challenging, especially without access to all necessary data or if there are constraints on model enhancement.The project also made me realize how using smart data techniques can solve real-world problems.
- But our group try to do our best to bring out the best model.

 ## learned in the project.
 Working on this project teaches a bunch of things.
 Understanding the data is a big part—knowing what it means and how to handle it.
 Choosing the right models and making them better is also important.
 Learning to create new things from the data to help make better predictions is cool.
 We also learn how to check if our predictions are good.
 Handling real-time data and updating predictions as we get new info is tough but useful to learn.knowing that improvement is an ongoing process and being able to adapt to unexpected situations is a significant lesson from a project like this kind.